-Initially my focus was fixed on gathering interesting images of the area, but it became clear that there was a lot of sounds that were every bit as important as the visual elements-conversations, children shouting and playing, noises coming from various shops in the high st, traffic etc.... a real acoustic buzz!
+Initially my focus was fixed on gathering interesting images of the area, but it became clear that there were a lot of sounds that were every bit as important as the visual elements-conversations, children shouting and playing, noises coming from various shops in the High Street, traffic etc.... a real acoustic buzz!

 I then started to think about the contrast between the older Adam windows, which are full of industrial imagery, but still seem silent, as though a moment had been captured and photographed.... still quiet images from our past.
 I then thought about the differences in mood between the old windows and the designs for the new, concluding that the current windows should not be silent, that they should speak and that the colours sing out.